 In March 2013, the Corporation implemented a performance share unit ("PSU") plan for senior officers.
 The Board of Directors shall designate, at the time of grant, the date or dates which all or a portion of the PSUs shall vest and any performance conditions to such vesting.
 PSUs will be settled in equity or cash at the discretion of the corporation, in the amount equal to the fair value of the PSU on that date.
 If the PSUs are equity settled, the fair value of the PSUs is determined on the grant date based on the market price of the common shares on the grant date.
 The fair value is expensed over the vesting term on a graded vesting basis and represents the fair value for the graded vested portion of the RSUs outstanding plus the graded vested portion of any dividends paid on common shares since the grant date.
 A forfeiture rate is estimated on the grant date and is adjusted to reflect the actual number of PSUs that vest.
-If the PSUs are cash settled, they will be revalued to fair value at each reporting period.

 The Corporation also implemented a restricted share unit ("RSU") plan for eligible officers and employees of the Corporation.
 Under the terms of the RSU plan, the RSUs awarded will vest in three equal portions on the first, second and third anniversary of the grant date and will be settled in equity or cash at the discretion of the Corporation, in the amount equal to the fair value of the RSU on that date.
 If the RSUs are equity settled, the fair value of the RSUs issued is determined on the grant date based on the market price of the common shares on the grant date.
 The fair value is expensed over the vesting term on a graded vesting basis and represents the fair value for the graded vested portion of the RSUs outstanding plus the graded vested portion of any dividends paid on common shares since the grant date.
 A forfeiture rate is estimated on the grant date and is adjusted to reflect the actual number of RSUs that vest.
-If the RSUs are cash settled, they will be revalued to fair value at each reporting period.